RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Reference list

-For court decisions the elements to include are: title of the case in italics, year in brackets, volume number, reporter abbreviation, and starting page number.
+For court decisions the elements to include are: title of the case in italics, year in parentheses, volume number, reporter abbreviation, and starting page number.

 If a case is obtained from an electronic database, add a retrieval statement.

+##### Example

-> {.hanging-indent}*Drew v Minister for Health and Ageing* (2011) 56 AAR 227. http<nolink>://www.westlaw.com.au/maf/wlau/app/document?docguid=I49472f517b6911e18eefa443f89988a0 {.hanging-indent}
+> {.hanging-indent}*Drew v Minister for Health and Ageing* (2011) 56 AAR 227. https://www.westlaw.com.au/maf/wlau/app/document?docguid=I49472f517b6911e18eefa443f89988a0 {.hanging-indent}

 ###### end-subtype-content